MCT-master/mct-master.github.io/_posts/2019-10-10-Portal-Flowchart.md

 categories: Portal
 author: Aleksander Tidemann
 image: /assets/img/group-c/flow.png
 excerpt: 'The MCT portal has been subject to many configurations over the last couple of months.
-In this post, we explore the use of flowcharts....'
+In this post, we explore how flowcharts may help us see a brighter tomorrow (we need as much light as we can get here).'
 Keywords: MCT Portal, signal flow
 ---